FLClab/STED-FM/README.md

 # STED-FM
 Repository for the paper `A Foundation Model for Super-Resolution Microscopy Enabling Multi-Task Analysis, Representation-Based Discovery, and Interactive Microscopy`.

+## Abstract

+## System Requirements

+### Hardware requirements
+Training of the STED-FM model most likely requires a multi-GPU setup for reasonable run time.
+In our case, it was trained on a high-performance computing system with the following specifications:
+- 1 node with 10 CPU core
+- 4 Tesla V100-SXM2-16Gb GPU per node
+- Allocation of the entire node's memory (maximum of 191Gb)

+The time required to train the models depends on the dataset size and the number of epochs.
+With the specifications listed above, training of the ViT-small backbone took 24 hours.
+To maintain a 24-hour training for the ViT-large backbone, the number of nodes needed to be increased to 4 (i.e., 16 GPUs).

+After pre-training, all fine-tuning experiments of the STED-FM model can be run on a single-GPU setup.
+The longer configuration is the fine-tuning of the full network, which in some settings can take up to 12 hours.

+### Software requirements.
+*OS requirements*
+The source code was test on the Linux - CentOS 7 operating system.

+*Python dependencies*
+The code was run using Python 3.8.18, 3.10.13 and 3.11.5.
+The required python installation should be `python>=3.8`.

 ## Installation
 ```
 git clone https://github.com/FLClab/flc-dataset.git